thoughtbot/maintaining-open-source-projects/book/04-quality.md

 [Travis CI] is an open-source continuous integration service used to build and test projects hosted on GitHub, and it’s free for open source projects.
-As other similar services, Travis CI automatically detects when a commit has been pushed, tries to build the project and run its tests.
-This includes commits to all branches, not only to the master branch.
+As other similar services, Travis CI automatically detects when a commit to any branch has been pushed, tries to build the project and run its tests.
 When that process has completed, it notifies the developer about the success or failure of the run.

 Travis CI is configured by adding a YAML file named `.travis.yml` to the root